Patient's Query

 2) I also reviewed the product (stool softening powder), which is mentioned by you.
 It is a good product for constipation.
 I suggest you have this to ease your constipation for a few days.
 But you can not take it continuously for a longer duration, like three to four months.
 Otherwise, your bowel may become habitual to it.

-3) Rather than depending on medicines, I suggest you change some lifestyle habits to improve your condition because piles can reoccur again and again due to constipation.
-Because constipation puts pressure on your anal area and regular and long-term problems of constipation can make the problem of piles worsen.
-Therefore adopt all the lifestyle habits which are helpful in reducing the problem of piles.
+3) Rather than depending on medicines, I suggest you change some lifestyle habits to improve your condition because piles can reoccur again due to constipation.
+Constipation puts pressure on your anal area and regular and long-term problems of constipation can make the problem worse.
+Therefore adopt all the lifestyle habits that are helpful in reducing the problem of piles.

 4) Add food items that have more fiber.
 Eat fresh and seasonal fruits and vegetables.